hmcts/idam-user-dashboard/docs/playwright-migration-checklist.md

 - `@hmcts/playwright-common@1.1.2` requires Node `>=20.11.1`
 - `@hmcts/playwright-common@1.1.2` has peer dependencies on `@playwright/test` and `playwright-core` `^1.58.0`
 - This repo now declares Node `^20.18.0` and uses `@playwright/test`, `playwright`, and `playwright-core` `^1.58.2`
+- The Playwright test TypeScript config in [`src/test/playwright/tsconfig.json`](../src/test/playwright/tsconfig.json) still uses `"module": "commonjs"`
+- `@hmcts/playwright-common` publishes modern ESM modules, so using it cleanly would require either an ESM migration for the test layer or a runtime interop workaround

 Runtime prerequisite status:

 - Node and Playwright version prerequisites were met during evaluation
 - The package was still not adopted because the wider runtime/integration fit was not acceptable for this repo
+- In practice, the test layer currently aligns with CommonJS while `playwright-common` aligns with ESM, which increased integration risk for limited benefit

 Candidate components reviewed: